kablekid/AmharicNetOCR/README.md

 - **data/**: Contains training and test datasets for Amharic characters.
 - **src/**: Implementation of the neural network model, activation functions, loss functions, and training scripts.
 - **utils/**: Helper functions for data loading, preprocessing, and visualization.
-- **notebooks/**: Jupyter notebooks demonstrating the training process and model evaluation.

 ## How it Works